-Any player born in 2001 thru 2011 is eligible to register for Spring Cup (10U, 12U, 14U, 16U and 19U).
-This includes players who previously played in the Fall season, All-Stars, or Extra during the MY2019 season (Aug 1 2019-present), as well as new players who are joining AYSO just for the Spring Cup season.
+For Spring 2020, any player born in 2001 thru 2011 is eligible to register for Spring Cup (10U, 12U, 14U, 16U and 19U).
+This includes players who previously played in the Fall season, All-Stars, or Extra during the MY2018 season, as well as new players who are joining AYSO just for the Spring Cup season.
 Eligibility does not guarantee placement on a team – Spring Cup teams are formed using a selective, competitive process.
-Teams from All-Stars and Extra are invited to stay together to continue playing in Spring Cup (“Continuing Teams”), subject to certain conditions, as outlined below.
-Individual players are invited to join as well and are eligible to be drafted to join either Continuing Teams or New Teams.
-Placement on a team is not guaranteed, as it is subject to a competitive draft process and availability.
-Priority may be given to Region 13 players over players from other regions.
+Teams from All-Stars and Extra are invited to stay together to continue playing in Spring Cup (“Continuing Teams”).
+Individual players are invited to join as well, but are only drafted to join either Continuing Teams or New Teams as space and volunteer numbers permits.

 HOW ARE TEAMS FORMED?

-Once players have signed up individually and indicated whether they are an individual player or part of a Continuing Team, drafts will be held to round out Continuing Team rosters and to create New Team rosters (see “How Does a Team Stay Together?” below for details on how this works).
-Separate drafts will be held based on a team’s current level – e.g. Sectional and Older Extra will draft together, Area and Younger Extra will draft together, then Regionals draft.
+Once players have signed up individually and indicated whether they are an individual player or part of a Continuing Team, drafts will be held to round out Continuing Team rosters and to create New Team rosters.
+Separate drafts will be held based on a team’s current level – e.g. Sectional and Older Extra will draft together, Area and Younger Extra will draft together, and then Regionals will draft.
 All player placement and team formation will go thru this selection process – no recruiting of individual players by coaches will be permitted.
 An impartial coaching committee (the “Spring Cup Committee” or “SCC”) will oversee all matters relating to team formation and will have the final say on all teams formed.
 The number of teams Region 13 can send may be limited by the Area 1-C Admin, depending on various factors, including but not limited to field availability, bracket size, and referee involvement.

 HOW ARE COACHES SELECTED?